• Skip to primary navigation

 🔪 Instructions

-Cooked potatoes and carrots in a pot.
+Boiled potatoes and carrots in a pot.

-Cooked pasta in a strainer.
+Draining cooked pasta in a strainer.

-Vegan cheese sauce in a blender.
+Vegan cheese sauce blended in a blender.

 Vegan mac and cheese in a pot.